albertchen857/AutomationEra/README.md

-this is 1.21 mod verson
+this is 1.21.4+ mod verson
+Include Advancements and use REI to replace EMI for machine pages.